aaron-baby/leetcode/tree/README.md

 ## 236. Lowest Common Ancestor of a Binary Tree
 > In graph theory and computer science, the lowest common ancestor (LCA) of two nodes v and w in a tree or directed acyclic graph (DAG) T
 > is the lowest (i.e. deepest) node that has both v and w as descendants

+## 501. Find Mode in Binary Search Tree
+> In computer science, a binary search tree (BST), also called an ordered or sorted binary tree,
+>
+> is a rooted binary tree whose internal nodes each store a key greater than all the keys in the node's left subtree and less than those in its right subtree.